Facing a Judgment, Garnishment or Foreclosure? Bankruptcy may be the answer. Call today for a FREE office consultation. We can help.

 A Chapter 13 Bankruptcy involves a debt repayment plan that lasts for between three and five years before a Debtor receives a discharge of his or her remaining debts.

-4. What is the minimum amount of debt?
+10. What is the minimum amount of debt for a chapter 13 bankruptcy?

 While there is no minimum amount of debt required to file a Chapter 13 Bankruptcy, you would not want to file for bankruptcy where the debt that you have is manageable with some creative financial budgeting or some other non-bankruptcy alternative.
 An experienced bankruptcy attorney will work with you to identify if your financial situation is one where you would benefit from filing a bankruptcy or would be better served by some other remedy outside of bankruptcy.